-Samantha Bolton, Sitrep to MSF communication departments from the international press officer, Goma, 6 July 1994 (in English).
+'Sitrep to MSF Communication Departments,' Samantha Bolton, MSF International Press Officer, Goma, 6 July 1994 (in English).

 There was a difference of opinion in the Tanzanian Benaco incident.
 MSF Holland was the first to go back to work because of suffering innocents.
 MSF France and Switzerland held back in protest of the killers and security, before eventually sending in reduced teams to resume work.
 The killers still roam the camps, but security had improved.